-Adult Basic Education (ABE) courses are for students whose goals are to enroll in GED prep or the College and need coursework in reading and math.
+High School Equivalency (HSE) courses are for students whose goals are to enroll in GED® prep or the College and need coursework in reading and math.
 Classes start every month.

-EGTC is one of Colorado’s largest High School Equivalency/General Education Development (GED) preparation and testing sites.
-Classes are for students whose goal is to pass the GED test, an equivalency test in lieu of a secondary education/high school diploma.
+Classes are for students whose goal is to pass the GED®test, an equivalency test in lieu of a secondary education/high school diploma.
 Language Arts/Social Studies and Math/Science classes begin every month.

-Some of the least expensive college programs in Colorado with financial aid and scholarships available to help students graduate debt free.
+We offer some of the least expensive college programs in Colorado with financial aid and scholarships available for those who qualify to help students graduate debt free.
 Up to 45 credit hours may transfer into an Associate of Applied Science degree at any one of Colorado’s community colleges.